The moorings in Cromarty Bay are administered and granted by the "Port of Cromarty Firth", however CBC manage them on their behalf.

 2. Mooring tackle used must meet the required specifications

-Please also note that the responsibilty for the mooring lies with the permit holder, and it is up to the permit holder to purchase and make up all of the parts above the ground chain to a professional standard as per the spec below.
+Please also note that the structural and maintenance responsibilty for the mooring lies with the permit holder, and it is up to the permit holder to purchase and make up all of the parts above the ground chain to a professional standard as per the spec below; the Moorings Working Group is available to help/advise on this.
 Please be aware of the lengths of strops, risers etc, as this has an impact on swinging space.
 You can lease a mooring block from the club if one is available, and members of the club help each other to lay moorings in the bay prior to craning in during the spring.
-Work parties in the autumn also take place to take the tops of moorings etc. for winter maintenance.
+Work parties in the autumn also take place to take the tops/risers off moorings etc. for winter maintenance.
+Download Mooring Requirements doc from link above.

 Applications and Mooring Spec downloads:

-All other enquiries regarding Mooring should be directed in the first instance to the Vice Commodore.
-Tom Paling
+All other enquiries regarding Mooring should be directed in the first instance to the Moorings Working Group:

-Similar rules apply for boat storage in the compound and again the necessary forms can be downloaded .
-Responsibility lies with the Vice Commodore,Tom Paling for the allocation of spaces. applications should be sent to the Committee for approval.
+Similar rules apply for boat parking in the compound and again the necessary forms can be downloaded.
+Responsibility for the allocation of spaces lies with the club committee; applications should be sent to the Compound and Craning Working Group at Commodore@CromartyBoatClub.org.

 Application and downloads:

-If that isn’t convenient, the option of leaving payment in the Honesty Box at the pontoon gate continues to be available but please make sure the boat name & date of visit is included with the payment.
+If that isn’t convenient, payment to the Harbour Trust for use of the harbour can be made via the Honesty Box at the pontoon gate continues to be available but please make sure the boat name & date of visit is included with the payment.

 For full details of charges see : http://s3.spanglefish.com/s/3168/documents/harbour-dues-model-v8-24feb17.pdf